Arose114/react-image-slider-using-API/README.md

-# Getting Started with Create React App
+# Getting Started with API in React

 Image Slider in react.